EXP-code/EXP-docs/topics/howtosim.rst

    LMAXFID              : 128                  # Number of harmonics for Spherical SL for determining disk basis (may want to bump to 256)
-   LOGR                 : true                 # Make a logarithmic coordinate mapping MMAX                 : 6                    # Number of azimuthal harmonics for disk basis NCHEB                : 12                   # Chebyshev order for smoothing NDP                  : 8                    # Number of angular wedges for disc NDR                  : 2000                 # Number of points in DiskHalo radial table for disk NDZ                  : 800                  # Number of points in DiskHalo vertical table for disk
+   LOGR                 : true                 # Make a logarithmic coordinate mapping MMAX                 : 6                    # Number of azimuthal harmonics for disk basis CHEBY                : false                # Chebyshev smoothing NCHEB                : 12                   # Chebyshev order for smoothing if CHEBY = true NDP                  : 8                    # Number of angular wedges for disc NDR                  : 2000                 # Number of points in DiskHalo radial table for disk NDZ                  : 800                  # Number of points in DiskHalo vertical table for disk